We believe in the persuasive power of typography to give clarity to ideas and help messages communicate.

 But we also believe in something else.
 We believe in you.

 We'll encourage you to work in highly creative, experimental ways and to have fun with ideas.
-We'll want you to develop a distinct means you get noticed.
+We'll want you to develop a distinct voice which means you'll get noticed.

 You'll be supported on your journey by experienced, committed tutors who are passionate about design.
 You'll work hard and need to be determined and passionate too!
 The rewards of working in a dynamic and bouyant industry, nationally or internationally are significant.
 Are you prepared for the challenge?